-When I stopped to sign books at Barnes & Noble in NYC’s Union Square two years ago, the bookseller spoke through their mask to ask where I’d like it shelved.
+When I stopped to sign books at Barnes & Noble in NYC, the bookseller asked where I’d like it shelved.
 My memoir, A Boob’s Life, had been out in hardback for several months, so the question surprised me.

 First, they walked me to the shelves labeled “Biography,” where celebrity faces smiled back from the book jackets.
 Then we headed across the aisle to the shelves labeled “Nonfiction,” where I recognized two of the sources in my eight pages of footnotes.
 Frustrated, I asked where my book would sell the most.
 They had no clue.

 While the combination of personal experience and cultural research made my book tricky to categorize, what bothered me most was that the largest retail bookseller in the country lacked a section on memoir, where readers could find it.
 That makes memoir the Rodney Dangerfield of mediums.
 For those of you too young to have seen Carson or Caddyshack, Dangerfield is a comedy legend famous for saying “I don’t get no respect.”

 Despite the growing numbers of people writing memoir and the proliferation of classes and workshops, its place near the bottom of the pecking order seems firmly entrenched.
 When the LA Times Festival of Books came back to its full glory this year, I was thrilled.
 I’d been involved with the event for several novels.

 Naturally, I hoped that the brand new, expanded paperback edition of my COVID-release hardback could get me in.
 What was I thinking?
 Of the 500+ authors advertised, less than two dozen wrote memoirs.
 Of those, celebrities got all the attention.